yurithefury/ForestMetrics/README.md

 Description
 ===========
-Individual tree segmentation in LiDAR-derived point clouds implemented using [The Point Cloud Library (PCL)](http://pointclouds.org/) described in:
+Individual tree segmentation in LiDAR-derived point clouds implemented using [The Point Cloud Library (PCL)](http://pointclouds.org/) and described in:
 [Shendryk, I., M. Broich, M. G. Tulbure and S. V. Alexandrov (2016).
 "Bottom-up delineation of individual trees from full-waveform airborne laser scans in a structurally complex eucalypt forest."
 Remote Sensing of Environment 173: 69-83.](https://www.sciencedirect.com/science/article/pii/S0034425715301966)

 and applied in: